PandasThumb/pandasthumb.github.io/_posts/2025/2025-10-31-looking-down-the-tree-report.md

 I suspect that the file I got was something along the lines of a galley proof, but still I did not find a lot of errors.
 The figures did not all stand on their own, and I thought that nearly every one would have profited from a detailed caption, as well as more-specific discussions in the text.
 Phrases such as "You may remember from a previous chapter" would have been more useful had they cited the actual chapter.
 "Gene genealogy" seems very awkward to me and probably should have been "genetic genealogy"; Google's search engine agreed by a score of 430,000 to 29,000.
 The text alternated between "descendent" and the more common "descendant"; I hope that problem was fixed before the book went to press.

 Want to know more?
 Get the book, read it – and, of course, comment below.

+<strong>Acknowledgement</strong>.
+Andrew Petto lavished many words on this report (though he did not read the book) and explained several topics that had been unclear to me.
+Any errors are my own or may be blamed on my speech-recognition program.